chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

   Enables or disables frame stepping buttons for precise paused playback navigation.

 - **Download Button**
-  Enables or disables the VideoOSD download button.
+  Enables or disables the download button.

 - **Screenshot Button**
-  Enables or disables the VideoOSD screenshot button.
+  Enables or disables the screenshot button.

 If no compatible addon is installed or registered, the menu shows a small empty-state message.